 while you're here check out:

-Her research agenda has two primary foci: 1) exploring the criminal legal system as a structural and intergenerational determinant of health with implications for racial equity and 2) examining the intersectional risks of race and disability in institutional settings (with a specific focus on the education system, criminal justice system, and child welfare system and how this contributes to inequality in health and wellbeing.
+Her research agenda has two primary foci: 1) exploring the criminal legal system as a structural and intergenerational determinant of health with implications for racial equity and 2) examining the intersectional risks of race and disability in institutional settings (with a specific focus on the education system, criminal legal system, and child welfare system).
 Her research has been funded by the National Science Foundation, the Fahs-Beck Fund for Research and Experimentation, and Policy Research Associates, among others, and has been featured in the American Journal of Public Health, Socius, Social Science and Medicine, and the Journal of Disability Policy Studies.